 The program is administered by county and tribal lead agencies in Minnesota and is supervised by theMinnesotaDepartment of Human Services (DHS).

-MA under the TEFRA Option may be available to your child or children who have a disability and who were denied MA because your family income is too high.
+MA under the TEFRA option may be available to your child or children who have a disability but are denied MA because your family income is too high.

 Children who may be eligible for this program: